laristra/portage/doc/example.md

 In addition to the advanced mesh entities (sides, wedges, and corners), AuxMeshTopology also resolves some advanced connectivity information.
-An example is AuxMeshTopology::node_get_cell_adj_nodes(), which given a node index in the mesh, returns a vector of all the nodes that are attached to all cells attached to the given node.
+An example is AuxMeshTopology::node_get_cell_adj_nodes(), which, given a node index in the mesh, returns a vector of all the nodes that are attached to all cells attached to the given node.
+AuxMeshTopology additionally creates iterators over all the various types of mesh entities, provides geometric information (e.g. volumes, centroids, etc.) of the mesh entities, and a method to determine if an entitiy is on the domain boundary (needed for limiting in higher-order remaps).

+_If one does **not** use AuxMeshTopology to help extend their mesh wrapper's functionality, one should ensure that their mesh wrapper at least has the same public functions as AuxMeshTopology._ For this reason, it is advised to utilize AuxMeshTopology where possible, but to defer to one's on mesh framework wrapper when more efficient methods are available.

 ## Portage::Simple_Mesh_Wrapper

+This wraps the Portage::Simple_Mesh framework.
+Simple_Mesh, as its name suggests, is quite simple and does not know about advanced mesh entities nor connectivities.
+It lets AuxMeshTopology do the vast majority of the heavy lifting.

 ## Portage::Simple_State_Wrapper